 Within elastic limit the ratio of the volume stress and the volume strain is called bulk modulus of elasticity.

-Within elastic limit, the ratio of shearing stress and shearing strain is called modulus of rigidity.
+Within elastic limit, the ratio of shearing stress (or) tangential stress and shearing strain (or) tangential strain is called modulus of rigidity.